jushih/Trimet-Analysis/README.md

 ![DelayByStop](/images/gresham_delay.png)

 A notable stop is Gateway/NE 99th Ave Transit Center where there is the largest number of riders getting on and off and also the greatest increase in delay getting to the subsequent stop, E 102nd Ave.
 The delay could be attributed to the influx of rider activity.
 Another point of delay is between Providence Park and Oak SW 1st Ave stops, which crosses the heart of downtown.
 Note the data is missing some downtown stops that would be expected to show high ridership activity.
-But based on findings from available data, a second recommendation would be - **Trimet should seek ways to alleviate or better faciliate rider traffic at bottleneck stops such as Gateway/NE 99th Ave Transit Center that is responsible for increasing delays.**
+But based on findings from available data, a second recommendation would be: **Portland Trimet should seek ways to alleviate or better faciliate rider traffic at bottleneck stops such as Gateway/NE 99th Ave Transit Center that is responsible for increasing delays.**

 ### Resources